narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_03/lab_sheet_3.md

 **Build or compile your workspace**:

-Open second terminal, run this command to compile your workspace:
+Open the second terminal, and run this command to compile your workspace:

 $ cd catkin_ws